sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 Aggregation can be performed on different levels, such as the entire dataset, specific groups or categories, or even across multiple dimensions.
 The choice of aggregation depends on the specific analysis goals and the structure of the data.

-**Tables that leverage aggregate aggregation are solid candidates for materialization.**
+**Tables that leverage aggregate navigation are solid candidates for materialization.**

 In this section, we will demonstrate building a table that consists of four joined tables and has 60M rows.
 You can build or just follow along; working with larger trial data may be a little slower due to the x-small Snowflake warehouse size.

 <aside class="negative">
 <strong>IMPORTANT:</strong><br> It is fine if you prefer to just review the QuickStart steps in this section as the workflow are similar to what we have already done.
-What is important is the concept of aggregate aggregation or materialization at different group levels.
+What is important is the concept of aggregate navigation or materialization at different group levels.
 </aside>

 **Some general rules:**